F-Stack/f-stack/dpdk/doc/guides/bbdevs/turbo_sw.rst

 functionality for maintenance purpose.

 To enable linking to the SDK libraries see detailed installation section below.
-Two flags can be enabled depending on whether the target machine can support AVX2 and AVX512 instructions sets and the related SDK libraries for vectorized signal processing functions are installed :
-- CONFIG_RTE_BBDEV_SDK_AVX2
-- CONFIG_RTE_BBDEV_SDK_AVX512
-By default these 2 flags are disabled by default.
-For AVX2 machine and SDK library installed then the first flag can be enabled.
-For AVX512 machine and SDK library installed then both flags can be enabled for full real time capability.

 This PMD supports the functions: FEC, Rate Matching and CRC functions detailed in the Features section.